cyuria/watlas/CONTRIBUTING.md

 Way2 should provide all the code required for opening a window, resizing it, handling events, etc and nothing more.

+Currently, all wayland events are handled via a table of pointers, assigned at runtime.
+This means wayland events may have a noticeable performance cost.
+It may be beneficial to also provide a static, comptime table for some events, such as registry globals.

 [^1]: There is also the `protocols/` directory and `src/scanner.py`.